terror/pdfathom/README.md

                         Chunk overlap
 ```

-A sample run would look like: `pdfathom a.pdf b.pdf https://someurl.com/baz.pdf`
+A sample run would look like `pdfathom a.pdf b.pdf https://someurl.com/baz.pdf`
 (space-separated) to load in respective PDF files into an interactive REPL
 environment (assuming those pdf files exist).